Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 4.1 Rapid Venom Diagnostics

-Research efforts are underway to develop point-of-care venom detection tests capable of:
+Research groups are developing point-of-care venom detection tests designed to:

-While promising, most remain in pilot or experimental stages.
+While promising, most remain in pilot or experimental phases and are not yet commercially scalable.

 4.2 Next-Generation Antivenoms